Update: workshop report available (AI Magazine Spring 2018 | DOI:10.1609/aimag.v39i1.2783 | Preprint)

 - Alexios Mantzarlis, Poynter International Fact-Checking Network

-We acknowledge generous support from the Department of Informatics, Indiana University School of Informatics and Computing.
+We acknowledge generous support from the Department of Informatics, Indiana University School of Informatics and Computing, and from the IU Network Science Institute.